wadehuber/codeexamples/c/c2/README.md

 ### memdump.c

+First, a refresher on [converting hex values to binary](https://youtu.be/EXyDKPDfX8I) (2:20).
+We will be looking at hex values for each bytes.
+Two hex values represent one byte which is 8 bits.

 [Video](https://youtu.be/cUf0rzF17_M) (10:42) - *Examining memory byte-by-byte*
 Example function that will print out memory byte-by-byte using a char pointer.
 In this example we use the function to examine the contents of a struct.